dhborus/Dreams/Notes/SecondThoughtsOnComputers.md

 Could do home directory. operation.
 And see if it works.
 Let's try to speed up boot time first.

 Manjaro-MacBook and iPad as daily drivers. iMac when needed (Emby, saved documents and the like)

+iMac is pretty damn slow.
+MacBook is faster.
+Could try Manjaro one more time.
+Or slip into MX.
+But I'm not sure it will make much difference.
+Perhaps I can move one iMac to the basement, the garage, or something else.